SystemsApproach/ops/lifecycle.rst

 Lifecycle Management is concerned with updating and evolving a running system over time.
-We have carved out the bootstrapping step of provisioning the hardware and installing the base software platform (Chapter 3), and so now turn our attention to continually upgrading the software running on top of that platform.
+We have carved out the bootstrapping step of provisioning the hardware and installing the base software platform (Chapter 3), and so now we turn our attention to continually upgrading the software running on top of that platform.
 And as a reminder, we assume the base platform includes Linux running on each server and switch, plus Docker, Kubernetes, and Helm, with SD-Fabric controlling the network.

-While we could take a narrow view of Lifecycle Management, and assume the software we want to rollout has already gone through an off-line integration-and-testing process (this is the traditional model of vendors releasing a new version of their product), we take a more expansive approach that starts with development process—the creation of new features and capabilities.
+While we could take a narrow view of Lifecycle Management, and assume the software we want to roll out has already gone through an off-line integration-and-testing process (this is the traditional model of vendors releasing a new version of their product), we take a more expansive approach that starts with the development process—the creation of new features and capabilities.
 Including the “innovation” step closes the virtuous cycle depicted in :numref:`Figure %s<fig-cycle>`, which the cloud industry has taught us leads to greater *feature